biswa2210/auto-repair-shop-JDBC-mini-project/README.md

 ## About :point_down:

 <div align="justified">

-More than two-third of automotive customers indicate that Service Convenience is a determining in selecting a brand or purchasing from a Specific dealership Consequently, Customer Service and service management is of vital relevance to ensure ongoing Customer loyalty and retention and ultimately, dealer Profitability.
-Auto repair shop Management enables efficient Service order Processing designed for any given number of orders per day .It includes Service requests and Scheduling Optimization of techicans tools, and parts as well as their deployment and scheduling .
+More than two-third of automotive customers indicate that Service.
+Convenience is a determining in selecting a brand or purchasing from a Specific dealership Consequently, Customer Service and service management is of vital relevance to ensure ongoing Customer loyalty and retention and ultimately, dealer Profitability.
+Auto repair shop Management enables efficient Service order Processing designed for any given number of orders per day.
+It includes Service requests and Scheduling Optimization of techicans tools, and parts as well as their deployment and scheduling .
 User friendly interfaces provides ease of use and the integration technology ensure a seamless and smooth business.
 Service monitoring and analysis increases the Visibility in Overall fixed Operations and helps increases service Capacity utilization efficiency and decreased operating cost.
 Recreation Vehicle service technician inspect, test, service, and replace every system installed in a recreation Vehicle within the particular day.
-Both intervals are equally important for properly marinating your Vehicle
+Both intervals are equally important for properly marinating your Vehicle.
+I have made this project using Java Database Connectivity.
+Using this user can easily manage an auto-repair-shop.
+The old manual system was suffering from a series of drawbacks.
+Since whole of the system was to be maintained with hands the process of keeping, maintaining and retrieving the information was very tedious and lengthy.
+The records were never used to be in a systematic order.
+There used to be lots of difficulties in associating any particular transaction with a particular context.
+If any information was to be found it was required to go through the different registers, documents there would never exist anything like report generation.
+There would always be unnecessary consumption of time while entering records and retrieving records.
+One more problem was that it was very difficult to find errors while entering the records.
+Once the records were entered it was very difficult to update these records.
+The reason behind it is that there is lot of information to be maintained and have to be kept in mind while running the business.
+For this reason we have provided features Present system is partially automated (computerized), actually existing system is quite laborious as one has to enter same information at three different places. **Here in this project we can add sustomers, display whole record, search particular customer information, delete any record, update any phone number in auto-repair-shop system.**
 </div>

+## Options in this system :point_down:

+ - Adding Customers<br>
+ - Display Whole Record<br>
+ - Search customer<br>
+ - Delete Record<br>
+ - Update phone number<br>

 ## Purpose :point_down:

 <div align="justified">

- A car rental is a system that can be used temporarily for a fee during a specified period.
-Getting a rental car helps people get around despite the fact they do not have access to their own personal vehicle or don’t own a vehicle at all.
-The individual who needs a car must contact a rental car company and contact out for a vehicle.
+A auto repair shop management is a system that can be used for repairing car for specified time period.
+With the increasing complexity of current vehicle computer systems, the user is more and more naïve with what goes on under the hood of the car.
+The minimal mechanical savvy of most drivers makes them unnecessarily panic anytime their car check-engine light suddenly turns on.
 This system increases customer retention and simplify vehicle and staff management.
-Aims and Objectives:
+Aims and Objectives :-
- - To produce a Java based database connected (JDBC) software system that allow customer data entry and reserve a particular model of car for a specified period of time and effectively manage their car rental system
+ - To produce a Java based database connected (JDBC) software system that allow customer data entry and reserve a particular model of car for a specified period of time and effectively manage their car repair system.
- - To ease handling customers rented record.
+ - To ease handling customers repaired record.
 Benefits it need to provide:
  - The database relational model should be clear enough and easily understood and flexible to use.
  - The software must help in back office administration by streamlining and standardising the procedures.